alexandrudanpop/gatsby-theme-byfolio/www/src/experience/petprojects.md

 - Created multiple small projects to explore new ideas and technologies
 - Created an application able to connect to multiple VMs having a tab view - to easily switch between tabs on connected machines
 - Lyrics Finder - simple responsive web app to find lyrics for your favorite songs
+- Blogifier React - a ReactJs theme for the blogifier application
+- Pokemons GraphQL app - a simple app using a GraphQL API